Sterling Heights Public Records Directory

 Law Enforcement

 Law enforcement across Macomb County is handled through a network of agencies working within their respective jurisdictions.
 The Macomb County Sheriff's Office provides countywide services, while municipal departments including the Sterling Heights Police Department, Warren Police Department, and Clinton Township Police Department manage local duties.
-These agencies coordinate on major investigations and emergency response, creating a comprehensive public safety system that covers the entire county.
+These agencies coordinate on major investigations and emergency response, creating a public safety system that covers the entire county.

 Jail & Inmate Records

-Located in Mount Clemens, the Macomb County Jail serves as the primary detention facility for all arrests throughout Macomb County.
+Located in Mount Clemens, the Macomb County Jail is the primary detention facility for all arrests throughout Macomb County.
 Booking procedures include photographing and fingerprinting each individual brought into custody.
 The Macomb County Sheriff's Office website offers a lookup tool where residents can search for inmate information and recent arrests.
 Visitation requires advance appointments and compliance with strict facility guidelines.
 Michigan's bond process permits both cash and surety bonds, which can be posted directly at the jail or arranged through approved bail agencies.

 Arrest Records